NickCanino/CANino_app/README.md

 ## Transmitting CAN Traffic

 1. Add CAN messages to be transmitted in the **Transmitted CAN Frames (TX)** window:

    - a.
-Load a DBC file by pressing the `Load DBC` button,
+Load a DBC file by pressing the `Load DBC` button (a wide variety can be found in [opendbc](https://github.com/commaai/opendbc)),
    - b.
 Load a previously saved project (`File → Load → xxx.json`), or
    - c.
 Add messages manually using the `Add ID` button.
 2. Select the desired device from the available options in the `Channel` drop-down menu (refresh the list after connecting/disconnecting a device).
 3. Set the `Baudrate` to match the network, choosing a value between 5 kBit/s and 1 MBit/s, then click `Connect`.
 4. Configure the payloads of the CAN frames to be transmitted:

    - a.
 Change the value manually,
    - b.
 Link a Python script via the `Link Script` button, or
    - c. **If a DBC is loaded**, control the value of a selected signal (portion of the payload) dynamically during transmission using one or more sliders (`Add Slider` button).
 5. Press the `Start TX` button (available only when connected to a device) to start transmitting the configured traffic.

 ### Notes

 > 1. CAN message IDs can be added, deleted, enabled, or disabled during transmission.
 > 2. The transmission period of each ID can be changed during transmission.
 > 3. Regarding the transmitted value for the payload of each ID (message):
 >    a. **No DBC Loaded:** A manual value is overwritten by a linked Python script.
 >    b. **DBC Loaded:** A manual value is overwritten by a linked Python script, which is partially overwritten by a slider (only the signal controlled by the slider).

 ## Receiving CAN Traffic

 1. Load a DBC file (or a `.json` project in which a DBC has been linked) if you want to see the names of the received CAN frames that correspond to DBC messages.
 2. Link a `.csv` file to log the received CAN traffic via the `Link CSV` button.
 3. Select the desired device from the available options in the `Channel` drop-down menu (refresh the list after connecting/disconnecting a device).
 4. Set the `Baudrate` to match the network, choosing a value between 5 kBit/s and 1 MBit/s, then click `Connect`.
 5. Once connected, if a `.csv` file has been linked, you can use three buttons:

    - a. `Start LOG`: Starts logging of received traffic.
    - b. `Pause LOG`: Pauses logging.
 Resuming will append new logs to the linked file.
    - c. `Stop LOG`: Stops logging completely.
 Restarting logging will clear the linked file.

 # License